QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 We use the function `nnash_robust` to compute a
-Markov perfect equilibrium of the infinite horizon linear quadratic dynamic game with robust planers in the manner described above
+Markov perfect equilibrium of the infinite horizon linear quadratic dynamic game with robust planers in the manner described above.

 Application